ReBin-Recyle-Your-Bin/ReBin-BackEnd/README.md

 - **GET /image?userId={userId}** : Retrieve a list of images uploaded by a specific user based on the user ID.
 - **POST /ID/predict** : Submit a request to make a prediction using a machine learning model.

 **Note:** All the above endpoints require authentication, except for `POST /register` , `POST /login` and `POST /ID/predict`.
-To use endpoints that require authentication, you need to send the authentication token in the request header with the format `Authorization: Bearer <token>`.
+To use endpoints that require authentication, you need to send the authentication token in the request header with the format `Authorization: bearer <token>`.

 ## Deployment Link
 | Service | Deployed Link |